Mounth: Details

 The ranges to the north-west are known as the Monadh Liath and the Monadh Ruadh (called the Cairngorms in English), meaning the Grey Mounth and the Red Mounth.

 Some sources regard the Mounth as extending as far west as Drumochter Pass (A9), but it is now generally agreed to start at the Cairnwell Pass (A93 – highest main road pass in Britain, Glen Shee ski centre).
 Here, a high undulating plateau invaded by deep glacial troughs (Glen Isla, Glen Callater, Glen Muick, Glen Clova) culminates in Glas Maol (1068 m) on the main watershed, with the outlying granite Lochnagar (1155 m) and its surrounding "White Mounth" (Monadh Geal).
 To the east the plateau broadens into a lower moorland incised by river valleys, notably Glen Esk and Glen Tanar, descending gently east to North Sea coastal cliffs between Stonehaven and Aberdeen.
 This is the best-preserved expanse of the ancient Highland pre-glacial upland surface.

 The Mounth is thus bounded by Blairgowrie, Braemar, Ballater, Banchory, Stonehaven, and Kirriemuir, and comprises eastern Highland Perthshire, the Angus Glens, and southern Aberdeenshire.
 The higher parts are within the Cairngorms National Park.

-Historically The Mounth was a formidable barrier which, to some extent, isolated the northeast of Scotland from the Scottish Lowlands, physically and culturally.
+Historically The Mounth was a formidable barrier which, to some extent, isolated the northeast of Scotland from the rest of the Scottish Lowlands, physically and culturally.
 In the Middle Ages an ancient roadway known as the Causey Mounth was built to connect Stonehaven to Aberdeen using an elevated rock causeway design to penetrate this boggy area of the eastern Mounth.
 This route was by way of Cowie Castle, Muchalls Castle, Portlethen Moss and the Bridge of Dee.
 The route was that taken by Earl Marischal and the Marquess of Montrose when they led a Covenanter army of 9000 men in the first battle of the Wars of the Three Kingdoms in 1639.